McBrAdDeRzZ/Food-Memory-Game/README.md

 ### Known Bugs

-- The cards fall on to another line on certain screen sizes
+- Card(s) fall on to another line on certain screen sizes

 ## Deployment